Smiling Friends: Broadcast

 The pilot initially premiered on Adult Swim in the United States and Canada on April 1, 2020, during the network's April Fools premiere event.

 The series officially premiered on January 10, 2022, at 12:00 a.m. with the episodes "Mr. Frog" and "Shrimp's Odyssey".
 The rest of the series was then broadcast in an unannounced premiere marathon in its entirety starting from 12:30 a.m. followed by a repeat at 3:00 a.m.
 The episodes would re-air with two separate episodes airing in the intended premiere slots for the following 4 weeks afterwards, including another marathon on the night of February 13, most likely to pick up viewers tuning away from the end of Super Bowl LVI, as well as to promote the series' availability through HBO Max and the recent news of renewal for the series.

 In Canada, the series premiered simultaneously on Adult Swim with new episodes airing weekly.
 The series later premiered on E4 in the United Kingdom on January 21, 2022, and Adult Swim in France on January 24, 2022.

-The series was made available to stream on HBO Max in the United States and StackTV in Canada on February 9.
+The series was made available to stream on HBO Max in the United States and StackTV in Canada on February 9, 2022.

+The second season began with the season premiere airing on April Fools Day 2024 during the annual Adult Swim April Fools Day prank, with three episodes from season 1, remade with various types of puppetry by RocketSlide Films, shown prior.
+The remaining second season episodes were premiered beginning May 12.

+Home media release

+Warner Bros.
+Home Entertainment released the first season on DVD and Blu-ray on August 29, 2023.

+Reception

+Lex Briscuso of New York Magazine praised the show's tone and animation style, particularly its use of "unnerving close-up cuts and creepy supporting character design".
+Margaret Lyons of The New York Times praised the show's humor and compared it favorably to Aqua Teen Hunger Force.
+Noah Dominguez of Comic Book Resources also made this comparison, and additionally praised the show as "unique" and commended its "bizarre humor" and "surrealist tone".